JovianX/Service-Hub/README.md

 </div>

-JovianX **Service Hub** is a tool to create and manage on-demand services using Helm and Kubernetes (used by Platform Engineers).
+JovianX **Service Hub** is a tool to create and manage Self-Service using Helm and Kubernetes (used by Platform Engineers).